SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Core_Features/Adaptable_Front_End_Api.md

    chain of actions -- like using a local model to extract keywords, searching a database, and then sending the results to a cloud model like GPT-4o for the final answer.
 3. **Standard Response:** WilmerAI takes the final generated text and formats it into an Ollama-compliant JSON response.
-4. **Seamless Display:** Your UI receives the formatted response and displays it to the user, unaware of the multi-LLM workflow that just occurred.
+4. **Display:** Your UI receives the formatted response and displays it to the user, unaware of the multi-LLM workflow that just occurred.

 -----